-- 1. Wound as indicated by one or more of the following: - a.
-There is a chronic, non-healing ulcer with lack of improvement despite standard wound therapy, including the application of dressings, debridement of necrotic tissue (if present), maintenance of an adequate nutritional status, and weekly evaluations with documentation of wound measurements (e.g., length, width, and depth) in ONE of the following clinical situations: - Subacute and dehisced wounds - Traumatic wounds - Chronic Stage III or Stage IV pressure ulcer - Chronic diabetic neuropathic ulcer - Chronic venous ulcer - Flaps and grafts - b.
-Diabetic ulcer or wound, as indicated by one or more of the following: - Complex diabetic ulcer or wound (e.g., Wagner or University of Texas classification grade 2 wound)^{^^} - Postamputation diabetic wound - Superficial ulcer or wound (e.g., Wagner or University of Texas classification grade 1 diabetic wound)^^ that has not responded to 4 weeks of conventional treatment; - c.
-Open fracture - d.
-Sternal infection - e.
-Due to complications of a surgically created wound (e.g., dehiscence, post sternotomy disunion with exposed sternal bone, post sternotomy mediastinitis, or postoperative disunion of the abdominal wall) - f.
-Traumatic wound (e.g., preoperative flap or graft, exposed bones or tendons) and a need for accelerated formation of granulation tissue not achievable by other topical wound treatments (e.g., the individual has comorbidities that will not allow for healing times usually achievable with other available topical wound treatments) - 2.
-All of the following are met: - a.
-Conventional wound management ongoing (e.g., debridement as indicated) - b.
-No active bleeding or exposed vasculature in wound - c.
-No eschar or necrotic tissue - d.
-No exposed cortical bone, nerves, or organs - e.
-No malignancy in wound - f.
-No uncontrolled soft tissue infection or osteomyelitis - No unexplored fistulas or fistulas to body organs or cavities
+- 1. Wound as indicated by ONE or more of the following: - a.
+There is a chronic, non-healing ulcer with lack of improvement despite standard wound therapy, including the application of dressings, debridement of necrotic tissue (if present), maintenance of an adequate nutritional status, and weekly evaluations with documentation of wound measurements (e.g., length, width, and depth) in ONE of the following clinical situations: - Subacute and dehisced wounds; OR - Traumatic wounds; OR - Chronic Stage III or Stage IV pressure ulcer; OR - Chronic diabetic neuropathic ulcer; OR - Chronic venous ulcer; OR - Flaps and grafts; OR - b.
+Diabetic ulcer or wound, as indicated by 1 or more of the following: - Complex diabetic ulcer or wound (e.g., Wagner or University of Texas classification grade 2 wound)^{^,}; OR - Postamputation diabetic wound; OR - Superficial ulcer or wound (e.g., Wagner or University of Texas classification grade 1 diabetic wound)^{^^} that has not responded to 4 weeks of conventional treatment.